Regimental War Memorial Cross

 The Mayor and the people of Crépon kindly provided a superb site.

-The sculptor, James Butler RA, created the weary figure of a soldier of the 6th or 7th Battalion, who, by D-Day, had served at Dunkirk, in the Western Desert and Sicily.
+The sculptor, James Butler RA, created the weary figure of a soldier of the 6th or 7th Battalion, who, by D-Day, could have served at Dunkirk, in the Western Desert and Sicily.

 Victoria Cross paving stones